VOCC/vocc/README.md

 Visit the [website](https://loganbussell.com/vocc) to use the application.
 You won't need to download anything or install any dependencies, all you need is a web browser.

+Please view the [release notes](release_notes.md) for a summary of the most recent changes and known issues.

 ### Installation for offline use

 By default, the VOCC website should be able to be used while offline.
 In some certain cases, you can "install" a shortcut to the application to your operating system.